rbuurma/closereading-2015/close_reading_fys_2015_syllabus.md

 ### Week XII

 #### November 16
-+ James, “The Beast in the Jungle"
++ James, “The Figure in the Carpet"
-+ assignment; close read a passage from “The Beast in the Jungle” keeping D.A.
++ assignment; close read a passage from “The Figure in the Carpet” keeping D.A.
 Miller in mind

 #### November 18
 + Preparation: The Political Unconscious